olivercalazans/offscan/README.md

 <h1 align="center"> OffScan </h1>

-**OffScan** is a command-line tool developed in Rust for network exploration, device and service enumeration, and offensive security testing on Linux.
+**OffScan** is a command-line tool developed in Rust for network exploration, device enumeration, and offensive security testing on Linux.
 It provides a compact, efficient interface for scanning, probing, and capturing network data, aimed at defenders and red‑teamers alike.
 What it can do:

 <br>